ethereum/EIPs/EIPS/eip-tokenized-reserve.md

 ---
 title: Tokenized Reserve
-description: Reservses with user auditing
+description: Reserves with user auditing
 author: Jimmy Debe (@jimstir)
 discussions-to:
 status: Draft
 type: Standards Track
-category: EIP
+category: ERC
 created: 2023-06-30
-requires: ERC4626, ERC20
+requires: 4626, 20
 ---

 ## Abstract

 A proposal for a tokenized reserve mechanism.
 The reserve allows an audit of on-chain actions of the owner.
-Using ERC4626, stakeholders can create shares to show support for actions in the reserve.
+Using ERC-4626, stakeholders can create shares to show support for actions in the reserve.

 ## Motivation